-As such, this digital audio format has a “sampling rate” (how often a sample is made) and a “bit depth” (how many bits are used to represent each sample).
+This digital audio format has a “sampling rate” (how often a sample is made) and a “bit depth” (how many bits are used to represent each sample).
 There is no compression involved.
-The digital recording is a close-to-exact representation of the analog sound.
+The digital recording is a close-to-exact representation of analog sound.

 PCM is the most common audio format used in CDs and DVDs.
 There is a subtype of PCM called Linear Pulse-Code Modulation, where samples are taken at linear intervals.
 LPCM is the most common form of PCM, which is why the two terms are almost interchangeable at this point.

 WAV stands for Waveform Audio File Format (also called Audio for Windows at some point but not anymore).
 It’s a standard that was developed by Microsoft and IBM back in 1991.